-- Comprehensive disease-testing program to the industry. - Investigate aspects of oyster oodema disease (OOD) in Pinctada maxima, to assist in mitigating the impacts and understand pathways to disease and disease response in pearl oysters. - Demonstrate that the pearling industry operates in a manner acceptable to public standards for access to the marine environment; - Demonstrate that the pearling industry operates in a manner acceptable to public standards for access to the marine environment: - Develop a culture of best practice and continuous self-improvement with regard to environmental management and health and safety
+- Comprehensive disease-testing program to the industry. - Investigate aspects of oyster oodema disease (OOD) in Pinctada maxima, to assist in mitigating the impacts and understand pathways to disease and disease response in pearl oysters.

+Meetings between the Department of Fisheries and industry